 · Alcohol Free Beers

 When we look at the options for beers, you will likely find variations within each category, especially with the craft beers.
 There will be differences within their caloric content as well as the percentage of alcohol.
+Thus, people could expect different effects from consuming different types of alcoholic drinks.
 The observation with craft beers is that the beers with a higher alcohol by volume (ABV) count tend to have more calories than those with a lower APV.

 Unlike other alcohol options, beers do not need to be mixed with other beverages so the caloric content is referring to the beer itself.
 Beer is usually served chilled or refrigerated.

 For further information regarding the caloric content of different beers options, please follow the link.

 Unlike the other alcohol categories, when we talk about cider, we are referring to a type of alcohol that is made from fermented apples.
 This category does not have the variations as the other types of alcohol mentioned above.

 Variations within cider may be specific to other flavors added or the maker of the cider, however it does not contain a variety of options as with other alcohol options.
 Differences can be seen among the different brands and makers.